SheilaGrace/ProjectUndertaker/Migrations/2026-09_KnowledgeCorpus/TherianthropyTerminologyAudit_v0.1.md

 ### Kin / Kith Boundary

-Kintype concerns identity as
+Kintype concerns identity as,
-or as partly
+or partly as,
 the relevant being.

 Kith / Otherhearted experience concerns